 If there’s time and the groom doesn’t look too stressed, there are a couple of shots I like to cross off my list before the service.
 I’ll aim to get a hero shot of the groom: a nice portrait in natural light.
 It creates a nice symmetry in an album as I have a similar single shot of the bride.
 Also, if I can gather all the groom’s party together (and I haven’t done it just after they were ready) I will shoot the portrait of the groom with his groomsmen.
 Two reasons to do it now: 1.)
 They look the best they are going to look all day, and 2.)
 I can cross it off my ‘formal’ list and don’t have to soak up time doing it later.

 So by this stage of the day everyone is dressed, the groom’s at the church/ceremony room, guests are arriving (I don’t shoot everyone arriving but try to capture the build up by shooting a few happy, excited family members and friends), the bride is on her way, and the first big focal point of the day is about to happen…

 About the Author:

 I am a professional wedding photographer based in Staffordshire, England (you can find me on Flickr).
 My approach to wedding photography is to create a natural, relaxed set of images telling the story of the day.
 I am passionate about ‘good’ wedding photography and believe t it is the photographer’s job to create a very individual set of images of each wedding day.
 I live with Rachel, my wife, and shoot all over the UK.
-You can find me at: http://www.weddingedge.co.uk/.

 Don't Miss The Next One!